longp/RU-FLYER/README.md

 ##Objective

-To create a virtual flyer space for events around campus
+To create a virtual flyer space for events around campus.
+Users will be able to see events on a main poster board page, and click attend events.
+These events will be shown in the users events page.
+Users can also create new events that will be displayed on the main board for all users to see.